HinaChoudhry/catcafe/README.md

 The text for the menu section was taken from caffenero.com and amended accordingly.

 ### Media
-- The photos used in this site were obtained from pixabay.com, pexels.com, unsplash.com, shutterstock.com, pinterest.com, boredpanda.com, Logo image was from https://cdn.dribbble.com/users/1303003/screenshots/3988327/cat-logo.png
+The photos used in this site were obtained from pixabay.com, pexels.com, unsplash.com, shutterstock.com, pinterest.com, boredpanda.com, Logo image was from https://cdn.dribbble.com/users/1303003/screenshots/3988327/cat-logo.png

+### Code

+- Code for the transparent overlay used are from [this Stackoverflow page]( https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image).
+- Code for the Meet The Cats gallery is from [this MDBootstrap page](https://mdbootstrap.com/docs/jquery/css/hover-effects/) to create the effect of text and an overlay to show up on hovering of an image.

 ### Acknowledgements
 I would like to thank my mentor, Precious Ijege, for his time, advise and comments in working with me to build my project.